varshasathish03-stack/varshasathish03-stack-nassau-candy-profitability-dashboard/README.md

-# 🍬 Nassau Candy Distributor – Data Analytics Project
+# 🍬 Product Line Profitability & Margin Performance Analysis for Nassau Candy Distributor

 ## 📌 Project Overview

 This project performs a comprehensive **Exploratory Data Analysis (EDA)** and **profitability analysis** on the **Nassau Candy Distributor** dataset.
 The objective is to transform raw transactional data into meaningful business insights and visualize product and division performance through an interactive dashboard.

-The project includes:

-* Data cleaning and preprocessing
-* Feature engineering
-* Exploratory Data Analysis (EDA)
-* Profitability analysis
-* Risk analysis
-* Interactive Streamlit dashboard
-* Business insights and recommendations

 ---